Written by Nick Swan. Updated on 20, November 2023

-Also, as Amazon gets known for stocking every book you could ever dream of ordering, unlike a bricks and mortar book shelf that only has physical space for best sellers, Amazon becomes the first choice for a book order whether you want a best seller or an obscure fishing book published in 1983!
+As Amazon gets known for stocking every book you could ever dream of ordering, unlike a bricks-and-mortar bookshelf that only has physical space for bestsellers, Amazon becomes the first choice for a book order, whether you want a best seller or an obscure fishing book published in 1983!

-That's the ecomonics of how the long tail works for Amazon, but how does it help us with seo and the long tail?
+That's the economics of how the long tail works for Amazon, but how does it help us with SEO and the long tail?

 You can consider high traffic keywords as the best sellers of the book world.
 Speak to any author and they'll tell you how hard it is to write a bestseller!